stefanofoti/musa/2nd-Delivery.md

 A very deep analysis of the indoor localization technologies is available in the Architecture document.

 ## Changes made to design, architecture and evaluation
-We didin't make techincal or conceptual changes since the first delivery, contrariwise we have done deeper researches about technologies and tools that we are going to use, making more consistent our idea.
+We didin't make a lot of techincal or conceptual changes since the first delivery, contrariwise we have done deeper researches about technologies and tools that we are going to use, making more consistent our idea.

 In the Desing document we added more information about:
 - how our project takes life